unclethien/minikube/object-detection/README.md

 - Docker installed on your Mac
 - Access to cluster nodes (SSH with password)
 - PostgreSQL deployed in cluster (postgres-svc)
-- Outputstreaming service deployed (outputstreaming-svc)
+- Outputstreaming service deployed (outputstreaming-service)

 ### Quick Deployment